 Some people enjoy the solitude that Video Poker provides.
-It can be easier to concentrate on winning without distractions that inevitably occur where a human dealer and other human players are involved.
 In Video Poker, you don't have to think about bluffing, betting, and whether you're giving out too much information; you just think about the cards and play.
 You also don't have to wait for shuffling and dealing.
 The machine makes these things happen instantaneously.
-Many compulsive Video Poker enthusiasts are blazingly fast players, but this is a matter of choice.
+Many Video Poker enthusiasts are blazingly fast players, but this is a matter of choice.
 You can set your own pace in this game.